-A few weeks ago we made the trip to Ster-Kinekor’s Cine Prestige as part of FoS feature on South Africa’s top cinema complexes to visit over the festive season.
 Nu Metro cinemas have a little over 20 different complexes across South Africa, which makes up the 2nd largest distribution with roughly 30%.
-In keeping with the theme, this time we attended a screening at Nu Metro’s Pantheon theatre at Emperor’s Palace, Johannesburg.
-How does it compare to the average cinema experience and, moreover, Cine Prestige?
+We attended a screening at Nu Metro’s Pantheon theatre at Emperor’s Palace, Johannesburg.
+How does it compare to the average cinema experience and, moreover, the top cinemas in South Africa?

-Firstly, we take a closer look at the location, pricing, and additional benefits of attending a movie at the Pantheon.
 Situated a stone’s throw away from South Africa’s busiest airport, O.R.
-Tambo, Emperor’s Palace houses 6 Nu Metro theatres with a collective of 1130 seats.
-Each of the 6 theatres include digital and RealD 3D projection.
+Tambo, Emperor’s Palace houses six Nu Metro theatres with a collective of 1130 seats.
+Each of the 6 theatres includes digital and RealD 3D projection.
 The digital 3D is amongst the best I’ve experienced around the country.
-Furthemore, the surround sound quality (Dolby Digital SR Speakers with 5.1 channels) is also of the highest standard, which is even more impressive considering the size of the venue.
+Furthermore, the surround sound quality (Dolby Digital SR Speakers with 5.1 channels) is also of the highest standard, which is even more impressive considering the size of the venue.

 A word of thanks to Nu Metro staff for their assistance, with special mention to Irene Moonsamy (Cinema Manager, Emperors Palace).